 Eunuch Zhu stood rooted in the middle of the road, mouth agape, staring after where the horse had disappeared.
 Rain poured down over his round face, dripping from his chin.

-The little eunuchs exchanged nervous looks, their young faces pale with shared dread.
+The little eunuchs exchanged nervous looks.
+Their young faces were pale with dread.

-They all knew what he was thinking: How in all the hells was he supposed to reach the palace before Junshang?
+They all knew what he was thinking: How the hell was he supposed to reach the palace before Junshang?

 That stallion was legend.
 It could cross the thirty-leagues-wide Yunshan City in the time it took to burn a single stick of incense.